airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

     The **Connection State** displays.

 ## Choose the data residency for a connection
+You can choose the data residency for your connection in the connection settings.
+You can also choose data residency when creating a [new connection](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud#set-up-a-connection), or you can set the [default data residency](#choose-your-default-data-residency) for your workspace.

-To choose the data residency for an existing connection:
+To choose the data residency for your connection:

 1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click **Connections** in the navigation bar and then click the connection that you want to change.